mayank1101/mayank1101.github.io/_posts/2025-12-20-pytorch-foundation-part2.md

 ### Data Augmentation

-Critical for improving generalization on image tasks.
+In Data augmentation, we artificially expands training data, it is critical for improving generalization on image tasks.

 ```python
 train_transform = transforms.Compose([